 A debt consolidation loan is a personal loan that you use to pay off all your existing debts.
 You then repay the loan in fixed monthly installments over a set period of time.
 The interest rate on a debt consolidation loan is usually lower than the average rate of your other debts, especially if you have good credit.
 This means you can save money on interest and pay off your debt faster.

 However, not all debt consolidation loans are created equal.
-Some lenders may charge high fees, impose strict eligibility criteria, or offer unfavorable terms.
+Some lenders may charge high fees, impose strict eligibility criteria or offer unfavorable terms.
 That’s why you need to shop around and compare different offers before you apply for a debt consolidation loan.

-One of the easiest ways to consolidate debt with a loan is to use MoneyLion’s personal loan finder tool to find and compare the best offers for you.
+Another one of the easiest ways to consolidate debt with a loan is to use MoneyLion’s personal loan finder tool to find and compare the best offers for you.
 MoneyLion connects you with lenders who offer personal loans for all kinds of purposes, including debt consolidation.

 You can compare different loan options based on